Your November Horoscope Is Here & It Will Be Emotionally Consuming

 November’s energy begins in your emotional roots, Leo, as Scorpio Season activates your sector of home, family, and your inner world.
 With Mars also in Scorpio, you may feel more sensitive than usual, even if you’re trying to keep up your bold and brave front.
 This isn’t the month to push feelings down.
 It’s the month to look them in the eye.
 There may be tension with loved ones or a desire to move, rearrange your space, or finally set boundaries with a roommate or parent.
 You’re reclaiming your sanctuary — physically and emotionally — and it’s not always graceful work, but it’s soul-deep and necessary.
 Journaling, therapy, crying in the bath… it all counts as progress this month.

 The Taurus Full Moon on November 5 lights up your career and public recognition zone, and the world is watching.
-You’ve been working on something behind-thescenes, and this lunation could bring praise, press, or even promotion.
+You’ve been working on something behind-the scenes, and this lunation could bring praise, press, or even promotion.
 But it also asks you to reflect: Am I doing this for legacy, or for applause?
 Venus is still in Libra that day, softening communication and helping you speak your truth kindly, but clearly.
-The next day, Venus enters Scorpio, adding more intensity to your private life.
+On November 7th, Venus enters Scorpio, adding more intensity to your private life.
 Expect deeper conversations, late-night pillow talk, and some potent family revelations.
 It’s like your inner world becomes the real love story of the month, even if that means finally loving yourself in the places you used to abandon.

 The Taurus Full Moon on November 5 lights up your career and public recognition zone, and the world is watching.
-You’ve been working on something behind-thescenes, and this lunation could bring praise, press, or even promotion.
+You’ve been working on something behind-the scenes, and this lunation could bring praise, press, or even promotion.
 But it also asks you to reflect: Am I doing this for legacy, or for applause?
 Venus is still in Libra that day, softening communication and helping you speak your truth kindly, but clearly.
-The next day, Venus enters Scorpio, adding more intensity to your private life.
+On November 7th, Venus enters Scorpio, adding more intensity to your private life.
 Expect deeper conversations, late-night pillow talk, and some potent family revelations.
 It’s like your inner world becomes the real love story of the month, even if that means finally loving yourself in the places you used to abandon.

 AdvertisementADVERTISEMENT

 And then: lift off.
-Sagittarius Season begins on November 21, and you start to feel like you again.
+Sagittarius Season begins on November 22, and you start to feel like you again.
 Not the Leo who has to hold it all together, but the one who laughs loud, kisses like fire, and shines unapologetically.
-Saturn shifts direct in your intimacy sector on November 27, helping you better understand what commitment actually means for you — and what’s worth saying yes to.
-Mercury shifts direct in Scorpio on the 29th, bringing emotional clarity at last.
-Then Venus enters Sagittarius on November 30, and romance, creativity, and confidence start bubbling again.
+Saturn shifts direct in your intimacy sector on November 28, helping you better understand what commitment actually means for you — and what’s worth saying yes to.
+Mercury shifts direct in Scorpio on the 30th, bringing emotional clarity at last.
+Then Venus enters Sagittarius at the very end of the month, and romance, creativity, and confidence start bubbling again.
 November ends with your heart wide open — wiser, softer, and still burning bright.

 And then: lift off.
-Sagittarius Season begins on November 21, and you start to feel like you again.
+Sagittarius Season begins on November 22, and you start to feel like you again.
 Not the Leo who has to hold it all together, but the one who laughs loud, kisses like fire, and shines unapologetically.
-Saturn shifts direct in your intimacy sector on November 27, helping you better understand what commitment actually means for you — and what’s worth saying yes to.
-Mercury shifts direct in Scorpio on the 29th, bringing emotional clarity at last.
-Then Venus enters Sagittarius on November 30, and romance, creativity, and confidence start bubbling again.
+Saturn shifts direct in your intimacy sector on November 28, helping you better understand what commitment actually means for you — and what’s worth saying yes to.
+Mercury shifts direct in Scorpio on the 30th, bringing emotional clarity at last.
+Then Venus enters Sagittarius at the very end of the month, and romance, creativity, and confidence start bubbling again.
 November ends with your heart wide open — wiser, softer, and still burning bright.

 Virgo Sun & Rising: